HansHR2023/p2/README.md

 - a model optimized for lidar
 - a model optimized for sonar

+/notebooks/Harbour_Transport_3.ipynb is the nb used for the experiments.
+In nb 4 and 5 are the first steps for using PyTorch Lightning in connection with ML flow.
+This is not finished.

 MLflow is used to save all experiments that otherwise would have been done in the experiment matrix.
 All data is saved in /notebooks/mlruns

 The models are saved in /simpylc and called by agent.sh